Webex meets stringent privacy standards for use in the CJEU

 Webex security and privacy features

 Webex offers industry-leading privacy and security controls to protect personal data and users (integrated, non-integrated) and delivered by default for all our customers.
 This means complying with the strictest certifications, standards and rules from countries around the world.
 We developed additional security and privacy features, including next-generation end-to-end encryption and data protection by design and by default, where users must proactively enable features such as facial recognition.
 These privacy controls are included by default for all customers.
+Best practices to make your Webex meetings more secure

 Maximum compliance with the EU Cloud Code of Conduct, and more.
 Webex videoconference validated by the EDPS for use at the ECJ.